uwe-e/uwe-e.github.io/_posts/2021-02-26-BSEtunes-xamarin_client.markdown

 date:   2021-02-26 09:05:12 +0100
 categories: jekyll update
 ctatitle: BSEtunes Xamarin client
 ctadescription: is the Xamarin cross platform client of the BSEtunes system.
-With this client you can play singles, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.
+With this client an authorized user can play singles, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.
 ctaimage: /assets/images/content/bsetunes_xamarin/homepage_290x590.png
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.